 AR-713 extends the binding and neutralization of SARS-CoV-2 strains to include the ‘E484K’ mutation related strains, which include the Brazilian and Japanese variants (P.1) and the South African variant (B.1.351).
-This enhanced cocktail of AR-711 and AR-713 (i.e. AR-712) is designed to neutralize these variants as well as the original strain, the D614G strain, and the UK strain (B.1.1.7), providing broad coverage of all currently known high-risk strains.
+Binding analyses projects that AR-712 will bind and neutralize all SARS-COV2 strains listed in the US CDC’s Variant of Interest and Variant of Concern lists, including the Delta strain, the Delta Plus strain, and the Lambda strain.

 AR-712 is stabilized using a proprietary formulation designed to protect the mAb from the physical stresses imparted by commercial nebulizer delivery devices on protein drugs.